Mark Crispin Miller

-Mark Crispin Miller (born 6 November 1949) is a professor of media studies at New York University.
+Mark Crispin Miller (born 6 November 1949) is an American media scholar and a professor of media studies at New York University.
 He has promoted conspiracy theories about U.S. presidential elections, the September 11 attacks and the Sandy Hook Elementary School shooting as well as misinformation about COVID-19 and vaccines.

 Background and career

 Miller has a doctorate in English from Johns Hopkins University.

 In the introduction to Seeing Through Movies, Miller writes that advertising has affected the nature of U.S. films.
 He has said that the multinational corporations in control of the U.S. media have changed youth culture's focus away from values and toward commercial interests and personal vanity.

 In a June 2001 profile by Chris Hedges for The New York Times, Miller called himself a "public intellectual" and criticized television news "that is astonishingly empty and distorts reality".
 In December 2020 he appeared on the Useful Idiots podcast and was praised by its host, Matt Taibbi.